codnect/procyon/README.md

 ```

 ## Run Application
-If you run your application without giving any parameter port, it will start on port 8080
-as you can see following.
+If you run your application without giving any parameter port, it will start on port 8080 as you can see in the following screenshot.

 ![Image of Console Running](https://procyon-projects.github.io/img/run-console.png)

-If you want to change the port on which the application start, you can specify parameter **--server.port**.
+If you want to change the port on which the application starts, you can specify the parameter **--server.port**.
 When you specify the parameter port as 3030 (**--server.port=3030**), your application will start on **port 3030**.

 ## Request the endpoint
-We assume that you do all steps which needs to be done and have a running application, then it's time to request
-the endpoint **/api/helloworld** which we create.
+We assume that you have done all steps which need to be done and have a running application, then it’s time to request the endpoint **/api/helloworld** which we create.

 ![Image of Console Running](https://procyon-projects.github.io/img/api-helloworld.png)